Publication Ethics and Malpractice Statement

 Disclosure and Conflict of Interest

-Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
+Confidential information or ideas obtained through the review process must not be used for personal benefit.
+Reviewers should decline to review manuscripts in which they have conflicts of interest due to personal, professional, or institutional relationships with the authors or related organizations.

 Duties of Authors

-Reporting standards
+Reporting Standards

 Data Access and Retention